darius-sas/astracker_old/README.md

 ## Input formats
 TrackAS is able to parse the `.graphML` files produced by Arcan representing the system dependency graph and the detected smells.
-In order to be able to detect the version of the system analysed,these files must conform to the following naming pattern:
+In order to be able to detect the versionString of the system analysed,these files must conform to the following naming pattern:
 ```
-<project-name>-<version>.graphml
+<project-name>-<versionString>.graphml
 ```
 The files must all have the same root directory, hence it is not necessary to have them all under the same folder.
 TrackAS will recursively find all the `.graphml` files in the given folder.